 1. Don’t use email

 When sending sensitive information back and forth, email may not be the most secure.
 In the U.K., the Bold Legal Group recommends that both firms and their clients use encrypted emails for confidential or financially sensitive information.
 This means emails cannot be opened without a secure password.
-Clio’s client portal provides an easy way for law firms to implement encrypted messaging without clients and lawyers having to learn new tools and techniques before communicating.
+Clio’s law firm client portal provides an easy way for law firms to implement encrypted messaging without clients and lawyers having to learn new tools and techniques before communicating.

 2. Train your clients